beaslera/resumerandomizer/README.md

 1. Place all of the files in the same folder.

-2. The webpage consists of three html files.
-All three are necessary, but only "resume-randomizer-framemaster.html" should be loaded into your web browser.
-The webpage has been tested and works in Firefox v23.0.1 and in Internet Explorer v10.0, but it does not work in Chrome v29.0 (due to the way Chrome handles inter-frame communication when in local mode).
+2. The webpage consists of one html file.
+Load "resume-randomizer.html" into your web browser.
+The webpage has been tested and works in Firefox, Chrome, Safari, Internet Explorer, and Microsoft Edge.
 The webpage contains further explanation and instructions.

-3. Once one or more template files have been generated, use Python 2.7 to run the python script "resume-randomizer.py" to generate resumes.
+3. Once one or more template files have been generated, use Python 3.6 or later to run the python script "resume-randomizer.py" to generate resumes.
 Four sample template files are provided to demonstrate the use of the program: "example_cover_letter_template.rtf", "example_resume_template.rtf", "example_resume_template_with_fragments.rtf", and "example_cyrillic_template.rtf".  **Alternatively to using Python**, download a Windows executable of the resume-randomizer script in a zip file from the [NBER website](http://www.nber.org/resume-audit/).